Would You Know These Popular Street Names for Drugs?

 The streets of the United States are flooded with various drugs and drug combinations.
-With so many substances being sold illicitly on the street, users and dealers alike develop codes in the form of street names to refer to various substances, typically based off of their name or the effects of the drug.
+With so many substances being sold illicitly on the street, users and dealers alike develop codes in the form of street names for drugs to refer to various substances, typically based off of their name or the effects of the drug.

 Marijuana is a commonly used DEA schedule I cannabinoid.
-The drug can either be smoked or swallowed, and is known by street names including weed, smoke, dope, reefer, green, skunk, Mary Jane, blunt, bud, grass, pot, ganja, herb, trees and sensimilla.
+The drug can either be smoked or swallowed and is known by street names including weed, smoke, dope, reefer, green, skunk, Mary Jane, blunt, bud, grass, pot, ganja, herb, trees, and sensimilla.

 Heroin is a DEA Schedule I opiate drug derived from morphine.
 Heroin can be smoked, injected or snorted, and is considered a depressant.
 Common street names include, smack, skag, dope, junk, sugar, H, brown, china white and white horse.

 Cocaine is a DEA Schedule II stimulant drug derived from the coca plant.
 Cocaine users inject, snort or smoke the drug.
-Common street names include blow, snow, crack, candy, toot, rock, flake, coke, bump and C.
+Common street names include blow, snow, crack, candy, toot, rock, flake, coke, bump, and C.

 Amphetamine is a DEA Schedule II stimulant.
 The drug can be smoked, swallowed, snorted or injected.
 Common street names include uppers, bennies, crosses, black beauty, LA turnarounds, hearts and truck drivers.